microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/kind/local_kind/_index.md

 * Create Azure service principal (SP)

-  To be able to complete the scenario and its related automation, Azure service principal assigned with the “Contributor” role is required.
-To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).
+  The Azure service principal assigned with the "Contributor" role is required to complete the scenario and its related automation.
+To create it, log in to your Azure account run the below command (you could also do this in [Azure Cloud Shell](https://shell.azure.com/)).

   ```shell
   az login